30 Nov Quiapo is the heart of Old Manila

-Think of Philippines and you think of palm-fringed beaches coconut in hand.
+Think of the Philippines and you think of palm-fringed beaches coconut in hand.
 Few people include Manila in their sun-seeking travel itinerary.
 But that’s a mistake, Manila may long have been associated with Dunkin Donut invaded shopping malls and endless traffic jams, but there’s a new wind blowing.
-There are some pockets in the old city, where its tired heart is pulsating with a new energy.
-We went for a little wander in Quiapo Manila – to see what was hidden in this old neighbourhood.
+There are some pockets in the old city, where its tired heart is pulsating with new energy.
+We went for a little wander in Quiapo – to see what was hidden in this old neighbourhood.

 By Ester van Steekelenburg

-Just East of Escolta, on the other side of the railway tracks is Quaipo.
+Just East of Escolta, on the other side of the railway tracks, is Quaipo.
 We decided to venture more off-the-beaten-track and take a stroll under the bridge to find ourselves in the real heart of the old city, where it all began.
 We learn that at the turn of the century, Hidalgo Street was called Calle San Sebastian and known as the most beautiful street in all of Manila.
 In those days Quiapo – named after a native water plant – was a cosmopolitan neighbourhood with grand homes, even grander churches home to the business elite and high society intellectuals.
-WWII proved to be a game changer for the area and the wealthy slowly moved out to be replaced by renters and small shops.
+WWII proved to be a game-changer for the area and the wealthy slowly moved out to be replaced by renters and small shops.

 San Sebastian is the largest steel church in the world, created in the same Belgium workshop where Eiffel designed his Paris masterpiece

 These days Quiapo is more known as a place to get something cheap; its grandeur has become something of the past.
 It’s all very run down, but the place still oozes character, a testimony to the many different cultures that have made the place their home over the years.